 Properly marketing a home in today's housing market takes skill, experience, and a lot of creativity.

-One of the major benefits of the site is that you can effectively search all the homes listed for sale any time of the day.
-The site is basically a 24 hour virtual open house.
+One of the major benefits of this site is that you can effectively search all the homes listed for sale at any time of the day.
+The site is basically a 24-hour virtual open house.
 You can also create your own home search profile and then receive daily updates of new listings and any price reductions that match your search criteria.
-By creating your own home search you will have access to the database of Nashville homes listed by licensed realtors in the Middle Tennessee Regional MLS (Realtracs) and be able to keep an eye on how the real estate market is performing in Nashville and the Greater Nashville area.
+By creating your own home search, you will have access to the database of Nashville homes listed by licensed agents in the Middle Tennessee Regional MLS (Realtracs) and be able to keep an eye on how the real estate market is performing in Nashville and the Greater Nashville area.

-If you would like to receieve information about pending and sold listings as part of your research on buying a Nashville home and the real estate market in Tennessee click HERE for more information; Knowledge of how the market is performing here in Nashville as apposed to other parts of the country is vital to making an informed decision about buying a home in Nashville.
-As the real estate market improves having an up to date market analysis can help make informed decisions when it comes to making an offer.
+If you would like to receive information about pending and sold listings as part of your research on buying a Nashville home and the real estate market in Tennessee, click HERE for more information.
+Knowledge of how the market is performing here in Nashville as opposed to other parts of the country is vital to making an informed decision about buying a home in Nashville.
+As the real estate market improves, an up-to-date market analysis can help you make informed decisions when making an offer.

-The data on this site comes from the Realtrac's MLS Internet Data Exchange (IDX) program and includes 99.5% of all active listings in the Middle Tennessee Regional Multiple Listing Service.
-It is updated daily to make sure you have the most accurate and upto date results.
+The data on this site comes from Realtrac's MLS Internet Data Exchange (IDX) program and includes 99.5% of all active listings in the Middle Tennessee Regional Multiple Listing Service.
+It is updated daily to make sure you have the most accurate and up-to-date results.
 More HERE.

 Nashville owes its name to General Francis Nash (1742-77), a hero of the American Revolution.
 The city was also of primary strategic importance during the Civil War, occupying a crucial location along the Cumberland River.
 The 1864 Battle of Nashville occurred here — it was the climactic, last great offensive of the Confederates.

-Today Nashville real estate continues to live up to it's Music City nickname.
+Today Nashville real estate continues to live up to its Music City nickname.
 Every major record label has an office in Nashville, and the nightlife is largely characterized by the abundance of live music.
 Buskers populate the street corners, and bars and clubs like the famous Wild Horse Saloon have weekly televised country dances.
-Nash-Vegas is also a popular nick name for the city to reflect the growing cosmopolitan feel of the city.
+Nash-Vegas is also a popular nickname for the city to reflect the growing cosmopolitan feel of the city.
 Locals have been known to refer to Nashville as Cashville as a mark of respect to one of its finest country music stars, Jonny Cash.

 Live music is not exclusive to Nashville.
-The abundance of talent in the Middle Tennessee area means that you can find world class musicians playing in any of the surrounding towns and communities.
-Places like Leipers Fork frequently have top class performers playing in the intimate venue of Pucketts.
+The abundance of talent in the Middle Tennessee area means you can find world-class musicians playing in any of the surrounding towns and communities.
+Places like Leipers Fork frequently have top-class performers playing in the intimate venue of Puckett's.

-The success of Carrie Underwood on American Idol and her consequent move to Nashville has helped raise the profile of country music and the city itself to a whole new audience previously unfamiliar with Nashville.
-More recently other music shows have featured Nashville residents prominently which all helps to create more awareness of Nashville as the music capital of the south.
-More HERE
+The success of Carrie Underwood on American Idol and her subsequent move to Nashville has helped raise the profile of country music and the city itself to a whole new audience previously unfamiliar with Nashville.
+More recently, other music shows have featured Nashville residents prominently, which all helps to create more awareness of Nashville as the music capital of the south.
+More HERE.

-Nashville also has well established communities and cities that are only a short 15, 30, and 45 minute drive away.
-Click here for the Nashville Drive Time Map
+Nashville also has well-established communities and cities that are only a short 15-, 30-, or 45-minute drive away.
+Click here for the Nashville Drive Time Map.

-Franklin TN real estate, to the south of Nashville, has the highest concentration of million dollar luxury homes in the greater Nashville area.
-The historic downtown area was well preserved and is largely responsible for the areas appeal to it's residents.
-Just a little further south is the rapidly growing communities of Thompson Station, Spring Hill and Columbia.
-Mt Juliet and Lebanon to the east are now connected via a new rail road system for commuters which has helped to increase the home vales over the past few years.
+Franklin TN real estate, to the south of Nashville, has the highest concentration of million-dollar luxury homes in the Greater Nashville area.
+The historic downtown area was well preserved and is largely responsible for the area's appeal to its residents.
+Just a little further south is the rapidly growing communities of Thompson Station, Spring Hill, and Columbia.
+Mt Juliet and Lebanon to the east are now connected via a new railroad system for commuters which has helped to increase home values over the past few years.

-The popularity of living on the lake continues today and Gallatin has the added attraction of having the only golf course community on the lake in the whole greater Nashville Tennessee area.
+The popularity of living on the lake continues today, and Gallatin has the added attraction of having the only golf course community on the lake in the whole greater Nashville, Tennessee, area.

-To the north east the popular lakefront cities of Hendersonville and Gallatin have homes that have until recently been considered a little remote.
-However the expansion of I65 North to 5 lanes and the extension of the Vietnam Veterans Expressway have made these communities easily accessible to Nashville
+To the northeast, the popular lakefront cities of Hendersonville and Gallatin have homes that have, until recently, been considered a little remote.
+However, the expansion of I65 North to 5 lanes and the extension of the Vietnam Veterans Expressway have made these communities easily accessible to Nashville.

-Once you move to Nashville Tennessee you'll realize that music is just one aspect of life in Nashville.
+Once you move to Nashville, Tennessee, you'll realize that music is just one aspect of life in Nashville.
 There are lots of other things to see and do.
 Nashville is centrally located and has a fantastic interstate infrastructure.
-As a result you can drive to Florida in 8 hours and be on the beach or go north and watch the Chicago Cubs play after driving 8 hours!
-If you are lucky, they may even win ;)
+As a result, you can drive to Florida in 8 hours and be on the beach or go north and watch the Chicago Cubs play after driving 8 hours!
+If you are lucky, they may even win. ;)